mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-hosts.md

 Connecting to a Remote Docker Host with the CLI
 ===============================================

+Obtain the ip address of the remote host either by running `docker-machine env <vm-name>` on a computer where docker-machine is aware of the VM, or by ssh'ing on the host and getting the address (usually eth0) using `ifconfig`.

 TODO env vars from docker-machine env
 TODO how to get management cert?